1. A Challenging Project

 Therefore, according to the greatest physicist of our times, the "constants" of nature (discussed at some length in the section "A Universe Fine-tuned for Life") were "rationally determined."
 He also said: "I cannot imagine a theory containing an arbitrary number which the whim of the Creator could have chosen differently."
 And in a personal letter he once wrote: "The universe operates under definite laws, although we cannot detail precisely how they function."

-Do you agree that sounds like intentional order, planning and arrangement?
+Do you agree these quotations from famous and highly regarded scientists sound like intentional order, planning and arrangement?

 Or is evolution somehow capable of rational thinking?